BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 # **Dear ImGui**

-First and foremost, some general things about this tutorial:
+This tutorial covers the integrationg of ImGui within mods using ScriptExtender.

+Before delving into the specifics, please note the following general points:

-- This tutorial assumes that you know how to install mods and create them.
-So please familiarize yourself with those topic on the relevant wiki pages:
+- This tutorial assumes that you know how to install mods and how to create them.
+If you are new to this, please familiarize yourself with them through other relevant Wiki pages:

-- This tutorial expects of you to have some basic understanding on working with ScriptExtender and covers the usage of ImGui.
+- This tutorial expects of you to have some basic understanding on working with ScriptExtender.

-- If you don't have any knowledge about SE please do visit the other pages first, like ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted)
+- If you don't have any knowledge about ScriptExtender please do visit the introductory pages first: ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted)

+- This Tutorial will get into parts of OOP (Object-Oriented-Programming).
+If you are not familiar with it, please visit Part 6.9 of ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) (A brief introduction to Metatables)

+> For testing purposes of this tutorial consider [setting up a symlink.](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-4-symlinking)
+{.is-info}

 ## 1\.
-Folder Structure
+Workspace Structure
+### **1.1\.
+Folders**
 To have an easier time to differentiate between all of your mods scripts it is advised to think about where you want to put your ImGui scripts.

 It should be noted that in addition to a BootstrapServer.lua script we'll also need a BootstrapClient.lua script, because the UI portion of it will be on a users client itself and not on the server.